Skip to content

 Visit the tool on kordu.tools — no account or installation needed.

-Click the upload area or drag and drop a PNG.
-Works best with logos, icons, and simple graphics on a solid or transparent background.
+Click the upload area or drag and drop a PNG, JPG, or WebP.
+Works with logos, icons, illustrations, and photographs.

-Click Download to save the SVG file.
+Review the vector preview, then click Download to save.
 Open in Inkscape, Figma, or Illustrator for further editing.

 Does PNG to SVG work for photographs?

-Simple uses 4 colours with smoothed paths — best for logos and icons.
-Medium uses 8 colours — good for illustrations.
-Detailed uses 16 colours with no smoothing — most faithful to the original, but produces larger SVG files.
+Simple uses 4 colors with smoothed paths — best for logos and icons.
+Medium uses 8 colors — good for illustrations.
+Detailed uses 16 colors with no smoothing — most faithful to the original, but produces larger SVG files.

 Is my file uploaded to a server?